 September 22, 2014 - The U.S. Marshals-Pacific Northwest Violent Offender Task Force led “Operation Road Warrior” from September 8-19, 2014.
 This operation included federal, state and local law enforcement officers who joined together to focus on arresting violent fugitives in Kenai, Anchorage and Fairbanks.

-March 14, 2013 - Under Operation Pickup, the U.S. Marshals Service in Alaska assisted the Alaska State Troopers in locating fugitive Susan C. Moore who fled Girdwood in August 2012 with 4 children.
-Moore was wanted by the Alaska State Troopers for Custodial Interference.
+August 14, 2014 - Under Operation Pickup, the U.S. Marshals Service in Alaska assisted the Alaska State Troopers and the Juneau Police Department in locating fugitive Jessica Rodriguez.
+Rodriguez fled Juneau, Alaska in July 2013 with a child and was wanted by the Alaska State Troopers for Custodial Interference in Juneau.